foundry-rs/book/src/reference/forge/forge-build.md

 optimizerSteps = ''
 ```

-When setup like this, `forge build` (or `forge test` / `forge script`) still uses the standard profile, so by default a `forge script` invocation will deploy your contracts with the production setting.
-Running `FOUNDRY_PROFILE=lite forge build` (and again, same for the test and script commands) will use the lite profile to reduce compilation times.
+When setup like this, `spark build` (or `spark test` / `spark script`) still uses the standard profile, so by default a `spark script` invocation will deploy your contracts with the production setting.
+Running `FOXAR_PROFILE=lite spark build` (and again, same for the test and script commands) will use the lite profile to reduce compilation times.

 > There are additional optimizer details you can configure, see the [Additional Optimizer Settings](#additional-optimizer-settings) section below for more info.